AdobeDocs/campaign-web.en/help/v8/msg/delivery-alerting-dashboards.md

     ![](assets/alerting-dashboard.png)

 1. Name your dashboard in the **Label** field.
-The Internal name field is automatically populated and is read-only.
+The **Internal name** field is automatically populated and read-only.

-1. In the **Select alert group** field, specify which **operator group** will receive the alerts sent by this dashboard.
+1. In the **Select alert group** field, specify the **operator group** to receive the alerts sent by this dashboard.
 All members of the selected operator group will receive the alerts.

-    Learn more on permissions and operator groups in the [Adobe Campaign v8 documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/gs-permissions){target="_blank"}
+    Learn more on permissions and operator groups in the [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/gs-permissions){target="_blank"}

-1. In the **Delivery alerting criteria** section, add the criteria that you want to use to send alerts.
-You can as many criteria as needed by clicking the **Add an element button**.
+1. In the **Delivery alerting criteria** section, add criteria that you want to use to send alerts.
+Choose from pre-defined criteria or create your own criteria to align with specific needs.
+[Learn how to work with criteria](../msg/delivery-alerting-criteria.md)

-    Pre-defined alerting criteria are available with Campaign Web User Interface.
-You can also create your own criteria to suit your needs.

-1. Criteria have default parameters value that define how they must be applied.
+1. Criteria have default parameters values that define how they must be applied.
 You can change these values to suit your needs from the **Criteria parameters** section.

     ![](assets/alerting-criteria-parameters.png)

     For example, by default, the **Delivery target minimum size** criteria parameter is set to 50, meaning that a delivery will be included in the alert sent by this dashboard only if it targets at least 50 profiles.
 You can change this parameter if you want to include deliveries targeting less than 50 profiles.

-    Expand the section below for more information on each available criteria parameter:
+    Expand the section below for more information on each criteria parameter:

     +++Available criteria parameters